 London Grammar kicked off 2017 in style by breaking their long, long (long) silence by a releasing a brand new track, the stunning Rooting For You, while Big Picture followed and Oh Woman Oh Man debuted not too long after.
 Their 2013 debut If You Wait peaked at Number 2 on the Official Albums Chart and was a mainstay in the Top 100, logging 106 weeks to date.
 Expect the follow-up to arrive in the first half of 2017.

 Turning 20 is a big deal for most of us, leaving our teenage years behind, and Lorde took the opportunity to head over to Facebook and let us know that her second album would be coming in 2017.

-Prism came out back in 2013, but now it seems Katy is putting the finishing touches to her fourth album.
+Prism came out back in 2013, but Katy is putting the finishing touches to her fourth album.
 Whether they'll make the final album or not we can't say, but Katy has been collaborating with Rudimental's DJ Locksmith and Rae Sremmurd’s Swae Lee, and she has been teasing lots of songs on Instagram.

 We can't complain too much about how long it's been since Justin Timberlake's last album – he did release two in 2013, after all.
 JT returned last year with Can't Stop The Feeling, from the Trolls soundtrack, and it seems the follow-up to The 20/20 Experience will be on the same vibe.